urbanprah/dwm/README.md

 -------
 Base patches can be found in patches/
 * statuscmd + dwmblocks + status2d work together
-* fakefullscren modified with ignorefakefs rule
+* a rule for true fullscreen (ignore fakefullscreen patch)
 * colored emoji support using libxft-bgra

 TODO